andrewQwer/HappyToothPages/README.md

         the app.
 Your use of the app may also be subject to other local, state, national, or international laws.</p>
       <p>By using
-        Ticko: Brush Time or contacting us directly, you signify your acceptance of this Privacy Policy.
+        Ticko: Toothbrushing Timer or contacting us directly, you signify your acceptance of this Privacy Policy.
 If you do not agree to this Privacy Policy, you should not engage with our website, or use our services.
 Continued use of the website, direct engagement with us, or following the posting of changes to this Privacy Policy that do not significantly affect the use or disclosure of your personal information will mean that you accept those changes.